 It’s a dreamy place from a natural point of view.

-Because of the fast deterioration of the natural environment, due to uncontrolled hordes of tourists, authorities had kept it close for a while and then reopened for a limited number of visitors.
+Because of the fast deterioration of the natural environment, due to uncontrolled hordes of tourists, authorities kept it close for a while and then reopened it for a limited number of visitors.